pepyakin/PetraVM/README.md

 # PetraVM

-A verifiable supercomputer
+A verifiable supercomputer.

 ## Overview
 PetraVM is a new virtual machine (zkVM) designed specifically for efficient execution within Zero-Knowledge (ZK) proof systems, leveraging the [Binius](https://www.binius.xyz/) SNARK scheme's strengths.
 The primary goals are to improve performance of recursive proof verification and WebAssembly execution within ZK environments.

+## Features

+- Binary field and arithmetic operations
+- Memory and control flow primitives
+- Efficient support for recursion
+- Write-once memory model (VROM)

 ## Instruction Set

-PetraVM's full instruction set is divided into five categories—Binary field, Arithmetic & Logic, Memory, Control Flow, and Function Calls—and the prover's current support is noted below.
+PetraVM's full instruction set is divided into five categories:
+- Binary field operations
+- Arithmetic & Logic operations
+- Memory operations
+- Control Flow instructions
+- Function Calls

+Prover support for the full instruction set is a work in progress, tracked below.

+The VM will also define a minimal ISA tailored for efficient recursion.

+Expansion to include RAM-related instructions is kept for future work.

 ### Prover Support (Work in Progress)